BoxOfDevs/InstaPerms/README.md

 [![Build Status](http://46.4.105.238:8080/buildStatus/icon?job=InstaPerms)](http://46.4.105.238:8080/job/InstaPerms/)
 ## Download
-Head to our [jenkins server](http://46.4.105.238:8080/job/InstaPerms/) and get the build from last successful artefacts ([permalink to latest phar])(http://46.4.105.238:8080/job/InstaPerms/lastSuccessfulBuild/artifact/InstaPerms.phar).
+Head to our [jenkins server](http://46.4.105.238:8080/job/InstaPerms/) and get the build from last successful artefacts [(permalink to latest phar)](http://46.4.105.238:8080/job/InstaPerms/lastSuccessfulBuild/artifact/InstaPerms.phar).
 You can also find an archive of all previous versions.

 # Documentation
     Commands